ofelcan164/API/sections/folders.md

 Update Folder
 -------------

-* `PUT /folders/555.json` will update the project from the parameters passed in.
+* `PUT /folders/555.json` will update the folder from the parameters passed in.

 ```json
 {